Huntsville Child Custody Lawyers

 Child custody disputes can arise in both divorce cases and paternity cases, and they can be difficult cases as the issues are so important.
 It is critical that parents in child custody disputes know their rights and options.
 At Rebekah L. Graham & Associates, we focus on helping parents maintain relationships with their children.

-Our goal is to resolve custody issues in a way that allows children a healthy relationship with both parents and siblings.
+The main goal of our Huntsville child custody attorneys is to resolve custody issues in a way that allows children a healthy relationship with both parents and siblings.
 In our legal practice, we balance knowledgeable advocacy with compassionate counsel, and we keep the best interests of both our clients and our clients’ children in mind as we strategize our cases.

 What is the Difference Between Legal and Physical Custody?